niner-games/tech-html-paragraph-game-engine/README.md

-This means that you will go to [Settings page](https://github.com/niner-games/tech-html-paragraph-game-engine/blob/main/settings.html), change theme, font or language, go back to [menu](https://github.com/niner-games/tech-html-paragraph-game-engine/blob/main/menu.html) or [paragraph](https://github.com/niner-games/tech-html-paragraph-game-engine/blob/main/paragraph.html) and... your settings won't be reflected.
+This means that you will go to [Settings page](https://github.com/niner-games/tech-html-paragraph-game-engine/blob/main/settings.html), change theme, font or language, go back to [menu](https://github.com/niner-games/tech-html-paragraph-game-engine/blob/main/menu.html) or [paragraph](https://github.com/niner-games/tech-html-paragraph-game-engine/blob/main/paragraph.html) and... your settings won't be reflected (or actually... they will be reflected [until you close tab or browser](https://github.com/niner-games/tech-html-paragraph-game-engine/commit/8a1a8121a1ce67c6b048e0e97ab47cbb8e5aeadf#diff-b602b2240cbcb4e4de89f3446fd527f80e57a44d4f7bdb011023f9c109c798de).

 Pity you... if you are still using this weird browser.
 [There's not much that we can do about this](https://stackoverflow.com/a/79152899/1469208).
 For this and many, many other stupid bugs or mentally retarded decisions made by Mozilla, like above, I stopped using this browser 20+ years ago.